qrti/VFD-HCS-12SS59T/README.md

 ### Display
 ![display schematics](images/schematics_display.png)

-- mix normal and schottky diodes on F- for desired voltage
+- mix normal and schottky diodes on VF- for desired voltage
 - keeping F voltage low extends tungsten filament lifetime
   voltages starting with 2.7 V up to 3.6 V are working
   do not exceed 125 mA!